-After graduating from AUB in 2000 in Design and Illustration, Tom has been working for both national and international clients, creating illustrations and designs for web and print as well as animating music videos, TV adverts and corporate videos for clients like Joss Stone, McCarthy & Stone, Starbucks, Multiyork and many more.
+Since graduating from AUB in 2000, Tom has been creating illustrations, designs and animations for music videos, TV adverts and corporate videos for clients like Microsoft, BBC Films, Channel 4 Documentaries, Joss Stone, McCarthy & Stone, ASOS, RAC, Starbucks, Multiyork and many more.

-Katie thomas – interior design using autocad & sketchup, introduction to interior design
+Katie thomas – 1-YEAR INTERIOR DESIGN & INTRODUCTION TO AUTOCAD, interior design using autocad & sketchup, introduction to interior design

 Katie completed a BA (Hons) in Interior Architecture and Design with us, followed by achieving a distinction in Architecture: Spatial Practices.

 Katie recently established her own Interior Design and Architecture company, KTM Design, working on luxury residential and commercial projects across Dorset and London.
 She has worked for several design practices across the UK, is involved in property development and interned at The Studio at Harrods and with Vanessa Brady OBE, president of the Society of British and International Design (SBID).